 The diversity of the group is one of the things that makes it great – we are not all super-green vegans.
 I eat meat and don't think to do so is necessarily wrong, and nor for that matter are GM or nuclear power.
 But an awful lot hangs on that "necessarily".
 I live with Jo, and the discovery that she is as committed to this as I am has added a new depth and richness to my love for her; it is also a mightily reassuring confirmation that this is the right thing for us to be doing.^ top

-I’m a mix of tech geek and creative.
-After Art College I studied environmental engineering and now work in London as a sustainability consultant at a multinational engineering company.
+I’m a sustainable buildings engineer who paints pictures and loves printmaking.
+After Art College I studied environmental engineering and now work in Manchester heading a team of sustainability consultants split between offices in Manchester, Leeds and Liverpool.
+To balance the long travel I work at least one day a week hotdesking in the Hive in Halton Mill.
 I specialise in residential energy efficiency and building integrated renewables, so the plans for Forge Bank instantly struck a chord.

 I can’t think of a better place for a young boy to grow up: in the countryside, by a river, and with the ability to go off exploring the ‘wilds’ of the cohousing land.
-We have now been here a year and a half, and have enjoyed such things as: a nights camping last summe rin the yurt that was put up on the land upstream next to the best swimming spot on the river, late evening barbeques on our little beach, ukelele jams in the Common house round a roaring fire, Loads of shared meals, far less cooking and washing up than we used to do, hectic 6th birthday parties in the common house (where you can retreat to your own home after all the small people have headed home), and trips to the lake district, to the beach and, through the mud and past the rope swing, to woodies for hot vimto and spicy bean burgers.
+Since we have been here we have enjoyed such things as: a nights summer camping in the yurt that was put up on the land upstream next to the best swimming spot on the river, late evening barbeques on our little beach, ukelele jams in the Common house round a roaring fire, Loads of shared meals, far less cooking and washing up than we used to do, hectic childrens birthday parties in the common house (where you can retreat to your own home after all the small people have headed home), and trips to the lake district, to the beach and, through the mud and past the rope swing, to woodies for hot vimto and spicy bean burgers.